 Tips for Getting Started with Power BI reporting

 - Understand the purpose of your report, then find a way to build it.
-A common mistake is to start out thinking that you should simply replicate what you have previously built in Excel.
+A common mistake is thinking that you should simply replicate what you have previously created in Excel.
 This approach will limit your thinking and make the journey much harder.
 Start by thinking about the purpose of your report.

 - Explore the visualizations to understand capabilities.
 Instead of replicating what you do in Excel, explore the various visualizations to see what each of them does.
-There are lots of new ways to communicate the insights in data that don’t exist in Excel.
+There are many new ways to communicate insights in data that don’t exist in Excel.
 A great place to start is the TreeMap or a Column Chart.
-Also, check out the Custom Visuals Gallery for some of the great free tools that have been shared with the community by industry leading experts.
+Also, check out the Custom Visuals Gallery for some of the great free tools shared with the community by industry-leading experts.

-- Build your reports in power bi desktop, not the service.
+- Build your reports in the Power BI desktop, not the service.

-The report in Power BI is a symbiosis of the data model and visualization of the data.
+Power BI reporting is a symbiosis of the data model and visualization of the data.

-- Using Power BI Desktop, you can make a model of data and visualization to it – a set of pages in graphs, tables, etc.
+- Using Power BI Desktop, you can make a model of data and visualization it – a set of pages in graphs, tables, etc.

-- Using Power BI Service, you can edit only the visual part of the report, downloaded from Desktop, or create a new visualization based on any model data from previously loaded reports.
+- Using Power BI Service, you can edit only the visible part of the report downloaded from the Desktop or create a new visualization based on any model data from previously loaded reports.

-After editing the visual part of the report in Power BI Service, it can be downloaded along with this data, but only by the report owner and under condition that the second report was not created directly in the Power BI Service.
+After editing the visual part of the report in Power BI Service, it can be downloaded along with this data, but only by the report owner and under the condition that the second report was not created directly in the Power BI Service.